-The new RNLI Rescue Zone has landed at NMMC!
-Dress up as a life guard and see what it’s like to climb aboard a real RNLI quad bike, inshore rescue boat or a rescue water craft.
+The RNLI Rescue Zone has landed at NMMC!
+Dress up as a life guard and climb aboard a real RNLI quad bike, inshore rescue boat and a rescue water craft.

-Don an RNLI helmet and take the helm of a rescue boat, imagine what it’s like to punch through the surf to reach a casualty.
+Don an RNLI helmet and take the helm of a rescue boat, imagine punching through the surf to reach a casualty.
 The interactive exhibition will test your beach safety knowledge and provide an insight into the RNLI’s fascinating history.

 The new RNLI Rescue Zone is free to enter as part of the admission fee to the Museum.